Open education

 Affordability

-Library staff and UVA instructors see the impact of the costs of course materials every day.
-The Library works to support OER to increase student access, improve academic performance, and create a more accessible education at UVA.
+The Library works to support OER to increase student access, improve academic performance, and create an education at UVA that is within reach for every student.

-In 2021, a survey was conducted by Virginia’s academic library consortium (“VIVA”), asking students about impacts of the costs of course material on their experiences.
+In 2025, a survey was conducted by VIVA, Virginia's academic library consortium, asking students about impacts of the costs of course material on their experiences.
 UVA was among the institutions represented by student responses in the survey.
 Some key takeaways include:

-Most survey respondents expressed some level of worry about meeting their costs for course materials.
+50% of students at UVA expressed some level of worry about meeting course materials costs.

 Students’ academic careers are affected by the cost of course materials

-• Students indicated that costs might lead them to take fewer courses, not register for a course, or perform poorly once enrolled.
-Some students report this happening frequently.
+• Students indicated that course costs might lead them to take fewer courses, not register for a course, or perform poorly once enrolled.
+Some students report this happens frequently.

-• Many respondees reported that the cost of course materials was a factor in choosing their institution, or reported that these costs affected their choice of field of study.
+• Many respondents (39%) reported that the cost of course materials was a factor in choosing their institution or reported that these costs affected their choice of field of study (18%).

 Student challenges compound each other and amplify negative effects

-• For example, students who are disabled, first generation, or low income are more likely to be “extremely worried” about costs.
+• For example, students who have an ADA disability, are first generation, or low income are more likely to be “extremely worried” about costs.

 • Cost of academic materials can exacerbate mental health challenges, limit access to basic necessities like food and housing, and feed distrust of educational systems.